datawire/ambassador-docs/docs/edge-stack/4.0-preview/guides/web-application-firewalls/setup.md

 4. Now the `WebApplicationFirewall` will load the firewall rules from files.

    $productName$ will try to open the `/ambassador/waf/` directory on the Waf Service pods, and if the directory exists, it will load any firewall configuration files from within.
-Alternatively you can point to a single file instead of a directory.
-You can mount files to the pod using a [Volume Mount][] or similar strategy.
+Alternatively, you can point to a single file instead of a directory.
+You can mount files to the pod using whichever strategy you prefer, such as a [Volume Mount][].

 ## Matching Requests to Firewalls

 The quickstart example will run the `example-waf` `WebApplicationFirewall` against all requests since there was no config to specify stricter matching criteria.

 1. Update the `WebApplicationFirewallPolicy` to specify some matching criteria